-The RSU Plan became effective June 9, 2010.
+The RSU Plan became effective June 9, 2010 and was amended effective June 13, 2013.
 The RSU Plan authorizes the Board to grant restricted share units ("RSUs") to directors, officers and employees of, and consultants to, the Corporation and any of its subsidiaries (individually a "Participant" and collectively "Participants").
+RSUs also may be granted under the RSU Plan as PSUs, to the extent performance conditions are attached.
 The purpose of the RSU Plan is to provide Participants with the opportunity to acquire a proprietary interest in the growth and development of the Corporation that will be aligned with the interests of the Shareholders, to enable the creation of incentives for Participants to meet certain performance criteria that are aligned with the long term interests of the Shareholders, to associate a portion of the Participant's compensation with the returns of Shareholders over the medium term, and enhance the Corporation's ability to attract, retain and motivate key personnel and reward directors, officers, employees and consultants for significant performance.